xemnms/251-Errors/Alvarez_AAH.md

 **<03/16/2026>** : Commented by Bautista; Your work is well done.
 I enjoyed collaborating and also understood what should be done.
 One minor improvement would be the private static final String Class_ID part, it appears everytime when displayInfo and useTechnique are called–making it redundant and sometimes irrelevant.
 Aside from that, good job!
 9.99988/10.

+**<03/20/2026>** : Comment by: Batangan; You did well in implementing encapsulation with getters/setters and adding validation for horsepower with a creative message, and you can improve by fixing the constructor so `isRunning` is properly initialized.

 ---